HungryMuttis/Tweaks/HungryMuttis-Tweaks-1.0.0/README.md

-# Tweaks
+# Features
-- Upon player revival, gives set amount of oxygen
+- Give oxygen upon player revival
-- Stops oxygen consumption if player is dead
+- Stop oxygen consumption when player is dead
+- Refill oxygen when in diving bell

 ## Almost not tested
 I tested it with only me and myself (two instances of the game).
 But it *should* work with more players.